supercid/techdocs-wiki-tmp/SPA:-Implementation-Guide-(Session-API).md

 If you have a website, that is built atop JavaScript frameworks, such as AngularJS, Ember.js, ExtJS, Knockout.js, Meteor.js, React or Vue.js, your site has likely adopted SPA principles.

+**Important**: You cannot mix [JS API](https://github.com/Nosto/techdocs/wiki/JS-APIs) and Session API.
+You need to use either or.
+If you are not sure which one to use, please contact Nosto's support.

 **Note:** The examples in the documentation are written in [ES5](https://www.ecma-international.org/ecma-262/5.1/) and leverage advanced browser features such as [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

   * [Terminology](https://github.com/Nosto/techdocs/wiki/Session-API---Terminology)